 One of the best things a funeral professional can hear from a family after the conclusion of services is that they wouldn’t have done things any differently – that the service they planned to honor their loved one was a perfect tribute.

 It’s also important to remember that end-of-life decisions tend to become ritualized among family members.
 Many of the decisions today’s consumers make about their own funerals are based on what they’ve seen modeled by others in their family.
-Cremation, in particular, has provided fodder for family tradition with 19% of respondents to Homesteaders’ latest policy owner survey reporting that they selected that method for disposition because someone else in their family had been cremated.
+Cremation, for example, is becoming a more common tradition with 15% of respondents to Homesteaders’ latest policy owner survey reporting that they selected that method for disposition because someone else in their family had been cremated.
 The more individuals you provide with creative, personal services, the more likely others in their family will see the value in celebration and ceremony.

 These are just some of the many benefits an active preneed program can have on your at-need business.
 In the comments below, feel free to share some of the other things you’ve noticed in your own firms.